Autodesk/maya-usd/translators/README.md

 Supports a minimal but useful set of camera-related parameters, see Camera.h (@todo: add doxygen reference)

+## Frame Range
+This translates the ALFrameRange prim, and set up the time range and current time in Maya.
+If the time range is not authored in the prim, the startTimeCode and endTimeCode metadata of the usdStage are used if authored.
+If nothing was authored, the prim has no effect.

 ## Maya Reference
 This has an accompanying schema called ALMayaReference, defined in [schemas](../schemas/AL/usd/schemas/schema.usda.in)